OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### OWASP MASVS

-- V8.5: "The app detects, and response to, being run in an emulator using any method."
+- V8.5: "The app detects, and responds to, being run in an emulator."

 ##### CWE